Las Cruces, New Mexico: Bus transit

+The city operates a small transit authority known as RoadRUNNER Transit.
+It operates a total of eight routes, and two Aggie routes running Mondays through Saturdays.

-NMDOT Park and Ride's Gold Route connects Las Cruces to El Paso, Texas Monday through Friday during commute hours.
+NMDOT Park and Ride's Gold Route connects Las Cruces to El Paso on Monday through Friday during commute hours.
 The Silver Route connects Las Cruces to White Sands Missile Range.

-The fare for this service is $3.00.
+South Central Regional Transit District's Green Line connects Las Cruces to Hatch, and the Red Line connects Las Cruces to Anthony.

 Ztrans connects Las Cruces with Alamogordo.

-Greyhound's Las Cruces stop is located in the nearby unincorporated community of Doña Ana.
-Buses departing Las Cruces serve El Paso, Amarillo, Denver, Albuquerque, Phoenix, Tucson, Los Angeles, and San Diego.
+Greyhound buses departing Las Cruces serve El Paso, Amarillo, Denver, Albuquerque, Phoenix, Tucson, Los Angeles, and San Diego.

 Utilities

-The city of Las Cruces provides water, sewer, natural gas, and solid waste services, including recycling centers.
+The City of Las Cruces provides water, sewer, natural gas, and solid-waste services, including recycling centers.
 El Paso Electric is the electricity provider, CenturyLink is the telephone land line provider, and Comcast is the cable TV provider.

 Healthcare

 Hospitals

-Memorial Medical Center is a for-profit general hospital operated by LifePoint Hospitals Inc. The physical plant is owned by the City of Las Cruces and the County of Doña Ana, who signed a 40-year, $150 million lease in 2004 with Province HealthCare, since absorbed into LifePoint.
+Memorial Medical Center is a for-profit general hospital operated by LifePoint Hospitals Inc. The physical plant is owned by the City of Las Cruces and the County of Doña Ana, which signed a 40-year, $150 million lease in 2004 with Province HealthCare, since absorbed into LifePoint.

-Prior to 2004 it was leased to and operated by the nonprofit Memorial Medical Center Inc.
+Prior to 2004, it was leased to and operated by the nonprofit Memorial Medical Center Inc.

-The hospital is a licensed 286-bed acute care facility and is accredited by JCAHO.
+The hospital is a licensed, 286-bed, acute care facility and is accredited by JCAHO.
 It offers a wide range of patient services.

 The University of New Mexico Cancer Center-South opened in 2006 on the MMC campus.
-It is 5300 sqft and has 9 exam rooms.
+It is 5300 sqft and has 9 examination rooms.
 The original facility was called Memorial General Hospital and was opened in April 1950 at South Alameda Boulevard and Lohman Avenue after the city obtained a $250,000 federal grant.
-In 1971 the city and county joined to build a new hospital on South Telshor Boulevard.
-In 1990 it was renamed Memorial Medical Center.
+In 1971, the city and county joined to build a new hospital on South Telshor Boulevard.
+In 1990, it was renamed Memorial Medical Center.

 MountainView Regional Medical Center is a for-profit general hospital operated by Community Health Systems (formerly Triad Hospitals).
 It opened for business in August 2002.
 It is a 168-bed facility with a wide range of patient services.

-Mesilla Valley Hospital is a 125-bed private psychiatric hospital operated by Universal Health Services.
+Mesilla Valley Hospital is a 125-bed, private, psychiatric hospital operated by Universal Health Services.
 It is an acute inpatient and residential facility offering a variety of treatments for behavioral health issues.

+Three Crosses Regional Hospital is a 46-bed, private, acute care hospital developed by Goldenrod Companies and the Tetrad Property Group.
+The facility opened in 2020, after being delayed by the COVID-19 pandemic.
+The Accreditation Council for Graduate Medical Education approved accreditation for an internal medicine residency program at the hospital in 2025.

-Rehabilitation Hospital of Southern New Mexico is a 40-bed rehabilitative care hospital, operated by Ernest Health Inc. It opened January 2005.
+Rehabilitation Hospital of Southern New Mexico is a 40-bed, rehabilitative-care hospital, operated by Ernest Health Inc. It opened January 2005.
 It treats patients after they have been cared for at general hospitals for injuries or strokes.

-Advanced Care Hospital of Southern New Mexico is a 20-bed long-term acute care facility operated by Ernest Health Inc. It opened in July 2007.
+Advanced Care Hospital of Southern New Mexico is a 20-bed, long-term, acute care facility operated by Ernest Health Inc. It opened in July 2007.